CollegeBoreal/INF1087-200-21H-02/2.Docker/300117444/README.md

-:welcome:
+:mega::mega:
-## Dockerizing a Node.js web app
+## Dockerizing a Node.js web app :star2: :star2: :star2:
 The goal of this example is to show you how to get a Node.js application into a Docker container In the first part of this guide we will create a simple web application in Node.js, then we will build a Docker image for that application, and lastly we will instantiate a container from that image.*
-## :one: Create the Node.js app
+## :one: Create the Node.js app :star2: :star2:  :star2:

 First, create a new directory where all the files would live.
 In this directory create a package.json file that describes your app and its dependencies: